evantahler/file-queue/README.md

 ## What?
 Many applications rely on a distributed queue to process delayed jobs and schedules.
 Historically, these systems are based on a remote database for persistence.
 They allow for high-throughput and atomic operations.
 However, there are times when durability might mater more than speed.

 File-Queue starts with persistence at its core.
 Every operation *is* a disk operation, and all state information *is* a file.
-There are many great ways to mount a remote file system to your application servers.
+There are many great ways to **mount a remote file system** (NFS, S3, Fuse, etc) to your application servers.
 Let them handle the heavy lifting.

 ## Pros + Cons
 ### Pros